gitforwork2/gitforwork.github.io/_posts/2015-05-09-nov-quick-analysis.md

 and ready for upturn once the industry rebounds.

 #Valuation
-Since this is a cyclical industry I am taking the average of the last 10 years pretax earnings which include 2 downturns.
+Since this is a cyclical company, I am taking the average of the last 10 years pretax earnings which include 2 downturns.
 That 10 year pretax earnings average: $2383

 At current market cap of $20650, it sells for a pretax multiple of 8.66.